Find out more information on funding opportunities for all History masters programmes.

 The North West Consortia for Doctoral Training Partnership provides PhD studentships for History, Classics and Heritage Studies.

 The North West Social, Science Doctoral Training Partnership provides MA+PhD and PhD studentships in Economic and Social History.

-The deadline for the AHRC-funded North West Consortia for Doctoral Training Partnership is 8 February 2019.
-Funding application guidance and forms.
-In order to apply for the AHRC’s NWCDTP Studentship Competitions in History, Heritage Studies, Classics and Ancient History, you must apply for a place in Lancaster University by 14 January 2019.
+The deadline for the AHRC-funded North West Consortia for Doctoral Training Partnership is 8 February 2020.
+In order to apply for the AHRC’s NWCDTP Studentship Competitions in History, Heritage Studies, Classics and Ancient History, you must apply for a place in Lancaster University by 3 February 2020.